-- 1. On the up.time tool bar, click Services. - 2.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
 In the Tree panel, click View Topological Dependencies.

 The subpanel displays the following dependency information:

 - name of the parent

 - the number of dependent hosts

 - the number of dependent groups (if any)